 Q: What else do I need to consider when inquiring about my new pool?

 Maintenance of the pool is a responsibility and needs to addressed in the cost analysis to allow for future costs of operation.
 Quality construction, equipment, finishes, salt chlorine generators, and automatic cleaners can greatly minimize the work required and extend the life of your pool.

 Q: How long will it take to complete?

-The average time from permitting to completion is usually 6 to 8 weeks, weather permitting.
-Due to construction it is advantages to build in the winter months and avoid delays in the summer rainy season.
+A: The average time from permitting to completion is usually 6 to 8 weeks, weather permitting.
+Due to the seasonal rainy conditions, there are advantages to building in the winter months to avoid construction delays.

 Q: Is there anything I need to provide for the initial quote?